sourcesoft/dotfiles/README.md

 - [ignite](https://github.com/infinitered/ignite) - Battle tested stack React Native with redux/sagas/i18n and CLI generators
 - [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) - React/Redux on top of Electron to build native desktop apps.
 - [html5-boilerplate](https://github.com/h5bp/html5-boilerplate) - Keeping close eye on this to see what's the practice.

-### Stuff I like or use as a web designer
-- [Sketch](https://www.sketchapp.com) - Using it for web and mobile UI design with [Zeplin](https://zeplin.io/)
-- [Adobe Animate](www.adobe.com/products/animate.html) - I used to call it Macromedia Flash 5 with HTML5 Canvas export.
-- [Adobe Illustrator](www.adobe.com/products/illustrator.html) - So hot for me right now, great SVG export.
-- [Adobe Photoshop](www.adobe.com/products/photoshop.html) - Right now I only use it for editing other designers PSDs.

-### Daily tools I use all the time
-- [Noizio](http://noiz.io/) - I don't know but this really helps me focus while coding.
-- [Dropbox](https://www.dropbox.com), [Craft](https://www.invisionapp.com/craft) - Sharing sketch assests in butt + other helpful tools.
-- [Microsoft OneNote](https://www.onenote.com) - This is much better than Evernote.
-This piece of handy app is always open.